DiamondLightSource/tickit/docs/tutorials/creating-an-adapter.rst

 -------------

-We shall begin by defining the ShutterAdapter class which inherits `ConfigurableAdapter` - by doing so a configuration dataclass will automatically be created for the adapter, allowing easy YAML configuration.
+We shall begin by defining the ShutterAdapter class which inherits `Adapter` - by doing so a configuration dataclass will automatically be created for the adapter, allowing easy YAML configuration.

 .. code-block:: python